JazzJE/dynamically-allocated-mlp/README.md

 Other runtime features of the program:
 - Saving the current state of the neural network for future use via the aforementioned neural network files
-- Training the neural network via five-fold training and early-stopping with customizable options
+- Testing hyperparameters via five-fold training and early-stopping
 - Predicting values using random sample features or user-inputted sample features
-- Creation of simple log files which describe parameters used in a given training session
+- Creation of simple log files which describe hyperparameters used in a given training session

 ## Setup